bccfilkom-be-archive/freepass-2023/README.md

 #### **Note**

-If you don't have MongoDB and its dependency on your machine, you can copy the URL link below and replace `MONGO_URI` field value inside `.env` file.
+If you don't have MongoDB and its dependency on your local machine, you can copy the URL link below and replace `MONGO_URI` field value inside `.env` file.

 ```
 mongodb+srv://application:rahasia123@cluster0.rxmmds3.mongodb.net/bcc-university-system?retryWrites=true&w=majority